Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 - Autoguider Input: Yes

-Beginners often get tracking and guiding mixed up or assume that they both mean the same thing.
+Beginners often mix tracking and guiding or assume they both mean the same thing.
 Tracking is the act of matching the rotation of the Earth using an RA (right ascension) motor, with the axis of the mount aligned with the celestial pole.
-Guiding is a specialized astrophotography technique that uses a secondary camera to lock on to a guide star and sends small commands to the mount to improve tracking accuracy.
+Guiding is a specialized astrophotography technique that uses a secondary camera to lock onto a guide star and sends small commands to the mount to improve tracking accuracy.

 The iOptron SkyGuider Pro includes an ST-4 autoguide port that allows you to autoguide using the appropriate cabling and software on your computer.
 Although autoguiding is a powerful feature that allows for even longer exposures (and the benefits of dithering), it requires additional hardware to run.

-For smaller loads, such as a DSLR camera and 50mm lens, you can simply attach a ball head to the 1/4″ threaded socket on the mount.
-Heavier camera lenses or small telescopes will need to be mounted to the declination plate and utilize the counterweight system (shown above.)
+For smaller loads, such as a DSLR camera and 50mm lens, you can attach a ball head to the 1/4″ threaded socket on the mount.
+Heavier camera lenses or small telescopes will need to be mounted to the declination plate and utilize the counterweight system (shown above).

-For those that prefer to polar align their SkyGuider Pro electronically, the iOptron iPolar device was designed to fit neatly inside this camera tracker.
-Be advised, that once you make this modification to the mount (or order a version with the iPolar included), you lose an element of portability with the need for dedicated software control.
+For those who prefer to polar align their SkyGuider Pro electronically, the iOptron iPolar device was designed to fit neatly inside this camera tracker.
+Be advised that once you make this modification to the mount (or order a version with the iPolar included), you lose an element of portability with the need for dedicated software control.

 Sky-Watcher Star Adventurer